 One of the biggest misconceptions about BCAAs is that they are sufficient on their own for muscle building.
 However, this is not entirely accurate.

-- Instead, when EAAs are missing, the body may break down existing muscle tissue to obtain the missing amino acids needed for repair.
+Leucine, the most powerful BCAA, activates mTOR, the primary signaling pathway for muscle protein synthesis.
+However, without the remaining six essential amino acids, the body cannot complete muscle growth.
+Instead, when EAAs are missing, the body may break down existing muscle tissue to obtain the missing amino acids needed for repair.

 This means that supplementing with BCAAs alone could, paradoxically, contribute to muscle loss rather than growth—especially in individuals undergoing intense training, calorie restriction, or fasting.